 The Mobile Phone Policy also applies to students during school excursions, camps and extra- curricular activities both on the school site and off-site.

-With the exception of Chromebooks, students in Y7-Y11 are not permitted to use or handle any type of mobile phone at school, including watches, ipads, tablets, or any similar device that uses the same technologies.
+Students Y7-Y11 are not permitted to use or handle any type of mobile phone at school, including watches, iPads, tablets, or any similar device that uses the same technologies.
 Students must abide by the guidelines outlined in this document.

 Parents/carers should be aware that if their child takes a mobile phone to school, it is assumed household insurance will provide the required cover in the event of loss or damage.
 The school will not accept responsibility for any loss, damage or costs incurred due to its use.

-Any mobile or electronic device, other than a Chromebook, that is brought into school must be switched off and kept out of sight in a school bag from 8am to 3.25 on Monday to Thursday and 8am to 2.30pm on Friday.
+Any mobile or electronic device, other than a Chromebook, that is brought into school must be switched off and kept out of sight in a school bag from 8am to 3.05 on Monday to Friday.
 Such devices must not be kept in students’ pockets.
 If devices are seen, they will be subject to confiscation.

 It is the responsibility of all students to ensure that they do not use or handle their mobile device until they have left the school premises.
 This applies during extra-curricular activities, twilight lessons and after school clubs.

-Parents/carers are reminded that in cases of emergency, Student Reception is the first point of contact and office staff can ensure your child is reached quickly and assisted in any relevant way.
+Parents/carers are asked to not make direct contact with their child via text or call during school hours, unless requested to do so by a member of staff.
+We recognise that you may need to get an urgent message to your child during the day and remind you that in cases of emergency, reception is the first point of contact and office staff can ensure your child is reached quickly and assisted in any relevant way.
 Passing on messages through school reception also reduces the likelihood of disrupting lessons inadvertently.
 This also applies for clubs and activities that take place after school hours.

-In cases of emergency, children can contact parents by reporting to Reception.
+In cases of emergency, children can contact parents by reporting to Student Reception at break or lunchtimes where a member of the inclusions team is on duty.

 The school recognises that 6th form students, who are developing into young adults, should be allowed to use digital devices.
 In the 6th form, students may use their mobile phones in the 6th form common room or in the 6th form study room at the discretion of 6th form staff but not in classrooms, tutor bases or whilst travelling around the school site.